jleung51/data_structures/README.md

 C implementation of a self-expanding array of integers.

 ###Todo:
+1. Improve and automate testing implementation.
-1. IntArrayClear() has yet to be implemented.
+2. IntArrayClear() has yet to be implemented.
-2. Improve and automate testing implementation.
+3. IntArrayFind() has yet to be implemented.
+4. IntArrayCount() has yet to be implemented.